Rony58/gub-cash/README.md

 # gub-cash
-This is my versuty small project.
-This project you can instant payment send in your versity.
+This is my versity small project.
+You can instant payment send in your versity.